PRACTICAL ASPECTS OF THE

 The optimal amount of units in production is a function of the time of the process, the capacity of the plant, the prognosis of sales, and the number of finished products that are defined as political considering the qualitative aspects.

-One recommends special care of the wastes, investigating its causes and taking the remedial actions and reporting it in the state of results.
+One recommends special care of the wastes, investigating its causes and taking remedial actions, and reporting the state of results.

 - Amount of units to produce